Musharraf1128/Innovision-_Project/README.md

-# Innovision-_Project
+# Innovision-Project

 # Audio-to-MIDI Converter
 An innovative tool that converts audio files (e.g., .wav, .mp3) into MIDI files, enabling users to analyze, edit, and reimagine musical compositions.

-## Features
-- **Audio Format Support**: Converts commonly used formats like `.wav`, `.mp3`, etc.
-- **MIDI Output**: Produces high-quality MIDI files.
-- **Instrument Identification**: Identifies and maps instruments where possible.
-- **Customizable Output**: Choose tempo, quantization levels, and other MIDI properties.
-- **Simple Interface**: User-friendly interface for quick conversion.

 ## Use Cases
 - Transcribing music for educational purposes.